ynsgnr/go-flutter-desktop-embedder/README.md

    <img alt="Awesome Flutter" src="https://img.shields.io/badge/Awesome-Flutter-blue.svg?longCache=true&style=flat-square" />
 </a>

+> #### :warning: Warning: this project has been moved to its own organization.<br /> Please take a look at its new location: [github.com/go-flutter-desktop](https://github.com/go-flutter-desktop)

 A Go (golang) [Custom Flutter Engine Embedder](https://github.com/flutter/flutter/wiki/Custom-Flutter-Engine-Embedders) for desktop

 # Purpose

 > Disclaimer: Yes this project has the same goals as [google/FDE](https://github.com/google/flutter-desktop-embedding), but I'm having fun and it scratches an itch I have, so I'm gonna keep going!

 The flutter engine itself doesn't know how to deal with desktop platforms _(eg handling mouse/keyboard input)_.
 Instead, it exposes an abstraction layer for whatever platform to implement.
 The purpose of this project is to implement [Flutter's Embedding API](https://github.com/flutter/engine/blob/master/shell/platform/embedder/embedder.h) using a **SINGLE** code base that runs on Windows, MacOS, and Linux.  [**GLFW**](https://github.com/go-gl/glfw) fits the job because it provides the right abstractions over the OpenGL's Buffer/Mouse/Keyboard for each platform.